RogueRope/docs/content/docs/main/camping.md

 * No need to bring dodgy gas stoves or other cooking gear, we will provide you with warm food.
 * Please try to limit smoking on the camp-site, fire safety is important.
 Keep it clean!
 Trow your butts in the designated ash trays.
 * If your smoke smells a bit funny, that's fine, no need to hide it in your tent.
 * A box cooler, or one of those supermarket insulation bags.
+A smaller bag or watertight container to preserve the ice, so your cooler won't become a pool.

 ## Is there a possibility to sleep indoors?